|

 km˛) of land in Homestead, PA.
 Squire Boone and Sarah Morgan

-had a total of twelve children, listed below.
 Daniel received no formal education of any type, and

 was trained as a farmer, blacksmith and weaver.
 On December 31, 1747, Israel Boone married Mary S. Wharton who was not a Quaker.